BillionaerCoin/BillionaerCoin/README.md

 What is BillionaerCoin?
 ----------------

-BillionaerCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+BillionaerCoin is an digital currency that enables instant payments to anyone, anywhere in the world.
 BillionaerCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 BillionaerCoin Core is the name of open source